solidi/learning-notes/interviews/career-tips.md

 ## TOP CAREER TIP
 -  Every conversation, learning has potential to be a creative artifact for others to learn.
-    - we learn from experiences.
+    - we learn from experiences - and the writing clarifies your approach.
     - Writing to an audience - Viacom.
     - TDD, team, and lately - understanding roles.
     - softwareleadweekly.com Oren Ellenbogen #380
     - Roles - and Yony at Peleton.
     - philosophies on engineering, hiring.
-    - nothing should be unaccounted for - and the writing clarifies your approach.
+    - nothing should be unaccounted for
 - [Take a job you may fail at.]

 ## WORST CAREER MOMENT